gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Using a “maven” layout with an Ivy repository

-By default, an ivy repository would store the module "org.group:module:version" under `baseurl/org.my.group/module`, while a maven repository would store the same module under `baseurl/org/my/group/module`.
+By default, an Ivy repository would store the module "org.group:module:version" under `baseurl/org.my.group/module`, while a maven repository would store the same module under `baseurl/org/my/group/module`.
 It is now possible to configure an `ivy` repository that uses the maven directory layout, [using the new `m2compatible` flag with the `pattern` layout](userguide/userguide_single.html#N14575).

 ### Dependencies that failed to be resolved are now listed in dependency reports